Past Disaster Case Management Programs

 Pennsylvania Disaster Case Management Program 2023-2024

-The Pennsylvania Disaster Case Management Program assisted 373 households affected by Hurricane Ida across Bucks, York, and Montgomery counties.
-The Commonwealth of Pennsylvania experienced severe flooding due to the impact of Storm IDA.
-Recognizing the widespread devastation, DSC submitted a proposal to extend its services to the three affected counties of Montgomery, York, and Bucks.
-Successfully securing the contract, DSC SVDP-USA has been appointed as the Administrator of the DCMP.
+The Commonwealth of Pennsylvania experienced severe flooding due to the impact of Hurricane Ida.
+Recognizing the widespread devastation, DSC submitted a proposal to extend its services to three affected counties: Montgomery, York, and Bucks.
+Successfully securing the contract, DSC partnered with the Commonwealth to launch the Pennsylvania Disaster Case Management Program.

-In alignment with the recovery process, the top five unmet needs identified by the affected households are Household Furniture, Housing – Permanent – Reconstruction, FEMA Advocacy, Housing – Permanent – Relocation, Mold Remediation, Household Large Appliances, and Housing Rental Assistance.
-To date, DSC SVDP-USA has contributed $942,969.17 in services to address these critical needs and facilitate the overall recovery process from Hurricane Ida.
+DSC assisted 373 households affected by Hurricane Ida across Bucks, York, and Montgomery counties.
+The top unmet needs were Household Furniture, Housing Permanent Reconstruction, FEMA Advocacy, Housing Permanent Relocation, Mold Remediation, Household Large Appliances, and Housing Rental Assistance.
+DSC SVDP-USA contributed $942,969.17 in services to address these critical needs and facilitate the overall recovery process from Hurricane Ida.

 Households: 373; Value of Services: $942,969.17